mas94uk/Munic/README.md

 It presents your music in the structure it is stored on disk.
 This makes it very fast to scan, but it relies on your music collection being organised nicely, for example named `Artist/Album/01 First Song.mp3`.

-It does not transcode or read ID3 tags or other metadata.
+It does not read ID3 tags or other metadata.
 Fuller-featured music servers/players are available if that is what you want: Airsonic and Ampache are good, for example.

 ## Usage
 Munic is tested on Ubuntu 18.04 but should work on any Linux with python3.
 Let me know if you try it on other operating systems (Windows, Mac...).